Note: Use of a library laptop must comply with the Library Computer Use Policy.

 $15 for the first hour overdue and $10 per hour thereafter.
 When a laptop is lost, stolen, damaged, or 24 hours overdue, the borrower will be billed $1000 for replacement, plus a $25 processing fee, and the accumulated overdue fines.
 The replacement charge will be refunded if the computer is returned in good condition within 7 days of billing; however, the overdue fines and processing fees remain.
 Laptops returned to the wrong library or after the circulation desk closes will continue to accrue fines overnight.

-For assistance in using the laptop, please ask at the Davidson Library Reference/Information Desk or the Arts Library Circulation Desk.
+For assistance in using the laptop, please ask at the UCSB Library Reference or Information Desks, or at the Music Library Circulation Desk.

 For questions about circulation and billing policy, please contact the circulation desk at the library where you checked out the laptop.